 He then added, by way of parenthesis, that the further devolution of “the vow” would be implemented “in tandem” with the implementation of EVEL.
 In his own mind, he was doing Scotland a favour by sparing them the envy of the English, emphatically putting an end to a prolonged period of perceived pandering to Scotland.
 To Cameron, it would have felt self-evident that the West Lothian Question could not be allowed to grow if the union was to be preserved, and that Britain could not muster yet more devolution to Scotland without it being balanced by some basic devolution to England, or some equivalent measures.
 For this reason, EVEL must have seemed unobjectionable to Cameron at the time.

 Alistair Darling (in one of his final acts as No campaign leader) has since claimed that he actually phoned Cameron earlier that morning to warn him not to use this occasion to announce EVEL.
 Cameron rejected his advice.
-Not having grown up surrounded by the “petulant noise of Scottish nationalism”, Cameron, unlike Darling, could not have anticipated that in 2015 the whole of Britain would be treated to the perverse spectacle of Scottish Nationalist MPs who were already beneficiaries of the West Lothian Question, and who were hoping to one day relinquish all jurisdiction over England, raging about being rendered “2nd class citizens” by EVEL, a change totally compatible with their objectives.
+Not having grown up surrounded by the “petulant noise of Scottish nationalism”, Cameron, unlike Darling, could not have anticipated that in 2015 the whole of Britain would be treated to the perverse spectacle of Scottish Nationalist MPs who were already beneficiaries of the West Lothian Question, and who were hoping to one day relinquish all jurisdiction over England, raging about being rendered “2nd class citizens” by EVEL, a change totally compatible with their final vision.

 Reflect on this for a moment.